Meeting a Need with your Community Group

 Now, using the criteria below, pick the options that describe this opportunity and write down the number beside the option.
 You’ll use these numbers to produce your score below:

-3. This need is very close in geographic proximity to your CG or Vintage Church Downtown.
+3. This need is very close in geographic proximity to your CG or Vintage Church Downtown (you could walk there).

-2. This need is somewhat close geographical proximity to your CG or Vintage Church Downtown.
+2. This need is somewhat close in geographical proximity to your CG or Vintage Church Downtown (5-10 minute drive).

-1. This need is not in close proximity to your CG or Vintage Church Downtown.
+1. This need is not close to your CG or Vintage Church Downtown (greater than 10 minute drive).

 5. You have an existing relationship and this person is already connected with Vintage Church.